 - - Preventing toxicity

 - Patients who are resistant to initial therapy

 - - Costimulatory blockade with CTLA4-Ig

-- Patients with both diffuse proliferative and membranous LN
+- Patients with both diffuse proliferative LN and lupus membranous nephropathy

 - INFORMATION FOR PATIENTS